dans-art/plekvetica-2021/README.md

 # plekvetica-2021

+Version 3.3.1 - 2023.04.07
+- Fixed: Time not set correctly when timezone was different
+- Fixed: Form did not work without flatpickr
+- Fixed: Flatpickr is not a requirement anymore
+- Added: Recommendations for Spotify artists on Add / Edit Band

 Version 3.3.0 - 2023.03.28
 - Fixed: Facebook image poster
 - Added: Edit images of gallery @ edit review page